-With the EU's ERASMUS scheme, you can study for 3 to 12 months in one of over 4,000 universities in over 30 participating European countries.
+With the EU's Erasmus+ study mobility programme, you can study for 3 to 12 months in one of the higher education institutions of a participating country.

-To help you cover travel and living costs, you can apply for an ERASMUS grant and won’t have to pay any fees at your host university.
+To help you cover travel and living costs, you can apply for an Erasmus+ EU grant and won’t have to pay any fees at your host university.

 Who can apply?